conorriches/website/content/blog/birdwatching.md

 ---
 date: "2022-02-28"
-title: "BirbCam™ - Automatic Birdwatching with Raspberry Pi HQ Camera"
+title: "BirbCam - Automatic Birdwatching with Raspberry Pi HQ Camera"
 excerpt: "You don't have to spend hours out in the cold birdwatching, instead, let TensorFlow Lite do the heavy lifting, and the Pi HQ Camera get sharp photos."
 featuredImage: ../images/birdwatching/blue.jpg
 ---

 Let's face it, birdwatching takes time.
-A **lot** of time.
+A **whole lot** of time.

-And often, when they know you're waiting they won't show up no matter how much bird food you put out.

-So what better to do than to automate the hell out of it?
+Annoyingly for us, birds have evolved not make appearances when there's a big mammal eagerly waiting for them, so what better to do than to automate the hell out of it?
 Raspberry Pi's rarely move by their own accord, so they're perfect for setting up without spooking wildlife.

 ## Project overview
 ![A bluetit, caught with the Raspberry Pi HQ camera](../images/birdwatching/blue.jpg)

 We are going to use a Raspberry Pi with an HQ Camera, paired with TensorFlow Lite machine learning to identify when there's a bird in front of the camera, and take a photo when it sees one.
+Optionally, we can use a touchscreen to make the process of using the camera much easier.

-The camera should be facing something like a birdbath, feeder, or table where birds are likely to visit when left alone.
+The Raspberry Pi HQ camera lens has a fixed focus, so it should be focused on a set point, such as a birdbath, feeder, or table where birds are likely to visit when left alone.
+You can also just leave the birbcam on the (dry) grass and place some seed in front of it and you'll be sure to attract at least a pigeon.

 We are going to use the new [libcamera](https://www.raspberrypi.com/documentation/accessories/camera.html#libcamera-and-libcamera-apps) stack - so make sure you have a recent version of Raspberry Pi OS installed and everything is up to date.